Framer vs Webflow: Best platform to buy website templates in 2026

 The good thing about this model is that you know what to expect at each price point.
 It makes it easier to compare templates and assess value without having to guess what kind of value you're getting for your money.

-Framer gives its template creators full control over pricing.
-Template prices typically range from $19 to $99, but the value at each price point can vary a lot.
+Framer gives its template creators full control over pricing so the value for you as a buyer can vary a lot.
 This can work both ways.
 Basically, the price alone won’t tell you much.
 You’ll need to dig into the template details to understand what you're getting.

 4. Which platform offers more free templates?